 I stay glued to Mears’ Penske and have some looks at his second place.
 To no avail.
 Rick holds on to second and I bring home third for the Deloretto team.

 Today still, the words of a journalist immediately following the race lash out to me like a thousands horsewhips.
 He had a wild bowl of dark brown curly hair on top of a deep blue shirt, I recall.
 And a face that still looked young with some delicate treats adding age.

 “Brilliant effort for your last race at Deloretto, Voigt.”

 Bewilderment grabs me… Eyes widening with disbelief… Stammering… Vainly grasping for a composure… Any composure.

 “Don’t you know, the team is folding.
 It’s rumored to be on the verge of bankruptcy.”

 I fail to manage a reasonable reply; just rush to the camper.
 Where old Guz awaits me with Marcelo, always the innocent supportive bystander.
-The Grand Patron had been nowhere around that day, I remember now.
+The Grand Patron had been nowhere around that weekend, I remember now.

 A series of excuses pours out of Guzik, like a cascade of meaningless drops on crumbling ground.

 Lady Redgate does not appreciate opportunism very much.